Positive Behaviour

 Bourn School follows Restorative practice, which is a set of principles and practice that encourages children to take responsibility for their behaviour by thinking through the causes and consequences, and what they can do to make it better.
 It does not excuse poor behaviour choices, but aims to stop repeated issues.
 Consequences of negative behaviour are always accompanied by a discussion with the child about the reason for this.

 Where children fall out with each other, we spend time with them individually, and together wherever possible, to listen to what has happened and to help the children find a way forward with each other.
 Through these discussions, children recognise when they have done the wrong thing, and will willingly apologise to the other child.
-In these situations, our approach is never to encourage children to 'stay away from each other', but to facilitate the children spending time with each other (initially with an adult) to re-build their relationship.
+In these situations, our approach is not to encourage children to 'stay away from each other', but to facilitate the children spending time with each other (initially with an adult) to re-build their relationship.

 Anti-Bullying